influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/parameterized-queries.md

 {{% /influxdb/custom-timestamps %}}

-### Not supported
+### Notable behaviors

+#### Data types not compatible with parameters

+Parameters won't work as expected when substituted for the following data types:

-Some data types don't support parameters--for example, in InfluxQL queries, InfluxDB doesn't support parameter substitution for durations or inside of duration values--for example, the following won’t work:
+- A `duration` or part of a duration value--for example, the following won’t work:

   ```go
   query := `